Lucky Scooters FAQs

 Q. How often do you come out with new models of old products or completely new products?

 A. We try to stay on the cutting edge of scooter design.
-Our design department is always working on something new, although there is no set release date each year for new products.
+Our designers are always working on something new, although there is no set release date each year for new products.
 Once something has been run through research and development, we will make it available to the public.
 Our Facebook page is a great way to see what we are working on or what might be coming out soon!

 Q. Can I get a copy of the Lucky Rider Manuals and see some product videos?

-A. You can get a copy of your Lucky Scooters rider manual here Download.
-Our instructional videos are coming soon
+A. You can get a copy of your Lucky Scooters rider manual here Download Link.

 Q. Glossary of Scooter Terms